CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutGoals.md

  What I learned From classmate:

-Something that stood out to me from the student introductions is how each person seemed to have a real passion or drive for something.
-I know my passion lies in the realm of accessibility, but I haven’t had the chance to go beyond basic accessibility features like ALT text.
+Something that stood out from the student introductions was how each person seemed to have a real passion or drive for something.
+I know my passion lies with accessibility, but I haven’t had the chance to go beyond the basic accessibility features of ALT text.
 With my current course load, I’m not sure I’ll be able to code accessibility features just yet.
-However, because accessibility is something I really care about, I’m going to start by learning three key forms of website accessibility that could be integrated into our team project.
+However, because accessibility is something I care about, I will start by learning three key forms of website accessibility that could be integrated into our team project.
 By the end of the semester, I’ll write an 800-1,200 word summary about what I’ve learned and how these techniques can be applied to make our project more accessible moving forward.

 Job Search:

-By the end of the semester I will add 15 new Linkedin connections.
+By the end of the semester, I will add 15 new LinkedIn connections.

-This is a goal that I can achieve with my busy schedule and could help me not only expand my reach but help me keep up to date with the ever-growing and changing industry.
+This is a goal that I can achieve with my busy schedule and will help me expand my professional network while being informed about the ever-evolving industry.
+Not only that, but it will encourage me to engage with more professionals in the field and foster connections that can support my future career development.

+[I had the assistance of OpenAI's ChatGPT in refining my SMART goals and ideas]